 - Almería – Nador.

 Flying is the easiest (and boring) way of getting to different Moroccan cities from Spain.
-You can find below the cheapest flights to tangier.
-Alternatively, you can check JET RADAR for more details.
+You can find here the cheapest flights to tangier.

 Finally, another quick and fun option to cross the Strait to Ceuta would be to take a helicopter.
 There are regular flights every day from Algeciras (10 minutes) or Malaga (25 minutes).